tylergaw/css-true-titles/README.md

  around.
 Those big raster images and masks flake out from time to time.
  * File size.
 I'm using a number of large images with transparency so the page weight is about 4.3 MB.
 Ouch.
+ * Crashes Mobile Safari and Chrome for iOS pretty consistently.

 ## Reference